FeignClaims/cpp_novice_template/README_install_thirdparty_libraries.md

 CMakeDeps
 ```

-Reopen your IDE (or reconfigure cmake in your IDE somehow).
+Clear the CMake cache and reconfigure CMake in your IDE in some way (for example, you might delete the build or out folder and restart the software).
 If you're lucky, cmake will automatically use conan to install `[requires]` you specified.

 ### Link libraries to our programs